felixkorch/Kandidatarbete-LLVMES/docker/README.md

 or files created from within the Docker container is owned by the root user.
 To fix this, consult a guide for your own distribution/init system on how to run root-less Docker containers.

+:warning: Not working in git-bash on Windows.
+Use powershell and add the following environment variable:
+`$env:PWD="/mnt/path_to_root_dir"`

 ## About the templates